The Governor's Commission on Community Service

 The Commission meets six times a year to direct and carry out its mission and objectives.
 Commission and committee meetings are posted on the Commission's calendar and are open to the public.

-Click here to view meeting agendas and minutes.
+View meeting agendas and minutes.

-Juan Pérez Sáez | Chair
+Juan Pérez Sáez

-Juan brings more than ten years of experience in the environmental and conservation services field.
+Juan brings more than 20 years of experience in the environmental and conservation services field.
 His main areas of expertise include environmental education and advocacy, nonprofit management, watershed management, rural community development, water quality, and environmental restoration/stewardship.
-Currently, Juan is the Executive Director of Environmental Learning for Kids.
-Previously, he served as the Senior Manager for Strategic Partnerships with the Wilderness Society.
+Currently, Juan is the Executive Director of Water Education Colorado.
+Previously, he served as Executive Director of Environmental Learning for Kids and the Senior Manager for Strategic Partnerships with the Wilderness Society.
 He played a leading role in designing and implementing advocacy campaigns driving federal policy change to protect public lands, climate, and western communities.
+Juan earned a bachelor's degree in engineering in environmental management from the University of Panama, and a Master's of Science in Environment and Natural Resources from The Ohio State University.
+During his time in Ohio, he was also awarded a Fulbright Scholarship.

 Before moving to Colorado, Juan was the National Coordinator for the Million Hectares Alliance in Panama.
 He led a multimillion-dollar public-private partnership that seeks to restore more than 2.4 million acres of degraded land in a 30-year period.